 Typical with those ancient buildings, there is no thermal insulation.
 The walls are consisting of massive clay bricks, having one brick less for every storey.
 The last ceiling is made of massive thick wood.
 The exact thermal characteristic of the walls might be estimated better than for historical windows.
-The exterior wall consists of a solid brick masonry with a U-value of 1.7 W/(m^2K) on average (1.2 W/(m2K) for 51 cm), decreasing from floor to floor.
+The exterior wall consists of a solid brick masonry with a U-value of 1.7 W/(m2K) on average (1.2 W/(m2K) for 51 cm), decreasing from floor to floor.
 The building has better performance than deducted from that value, because of its massive storage capacity, levelling out temperature differences between day and night.

-We find brick masonry with a lambda value 1600 kg/m^3 .
+A typical brick masonry is found on top of the last wooden ceiling with a lambda value 1600 kg/m3.
 There is interior and exterior plaster (roughcast) with a thickness of 1.5 cm.
-This is typical for the Wilhelminian period.
+This is common for construction during the Wilhelminian period.
 Wooden beam ceilings with clay or cinder fill are separating the floors.
 The bottom of the ceiling is boarded with wood, typical of Berlin tenements.

-There is ventilated roof, without insulation.
-The top floor of Sonnenallee 159 consists of a wood beam ceiling with visible balconies.
-The U-value of the ceiling is 1 W/(m^2K) .
+In the non-renovated building, there is a ventilated roof, without insulation.
+The top floor of Case Study 6 consists of a wood beam ceiling with visible balconies.
+The U-value of the ceiling may be assumed as 1 W/(m^2K) .